yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ## Overview

-To round off day 1, we combine what you learned in the first two sessions to cover the basics of computational topology.
-After learning the requisite theory, we will present relevant examples in R for students to gain hands on experience.
+To round off day 1, we combine what you learned in the first two sessions to cover the basics of topological data analysis (TDA).
+After learning the requisite theory, we present relevant examples in R in order to gain hands-on experience with TDA.

 This session is presented jointly by Brittany and Ben.
 Brittany will cover most of the theory, and Ben will lead R programming sections.

 ***Objectives***: After this session, we hope you will be able to:
-> - Understand how topological shape can exist in data
+> - Recognize topological shape in data
-> - Gain a working knowledge of persistence barcodes and diagrams
+> - Explain persistence barcodes/diagrams at a high leve
-> - Gain exposure to the Vietoris-Rips and other complexes
-> - Know how to begin the topological data analysis pipeline in R
-> - Know how to conduct the Vietoris-Rips and the height filtration in R
+> - Create the Vietoris-Rips and other complexes in R

 ---